CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

      ![](../images/module3/lab3/4.png)

-2. Open the **Sensor is not working – your initials** article you just created.
+2. Open the **Sensor is not working – DeploymentID** article you just created.

      ![](../images/module3/lab3/5.png)